 You may be able to shorten the length of your chosen course by measuring skills acquired through work, life experiences or qualifications obtained from formal studies or training.
 AQF qualifications and statements of attainment issued by another registered training organisation will be recognised by Holmesglen.
 Read more about Recognition of Prior Learning, Credits and Advanced Standing.

 CSU's Bachelor of Oral Health (Therapy and Hygiene) is accredited by the Australian Dental Council and graduates are eligible for registration with the Australian Health Practitioner Regulation Agency (AHPRA).

 Graduates are able to provide hygiene treatment to individuals of all ages and dental therapy care to children and young adults (up to age 26).

 Graduates are also eligible for registration in New Zealand.

-If you are applying for recognition of prior learning in the CSU Bachelor of Oral Health course please visit the Charles Strut Universityfor further information
+If you are applying for recognition of prior learning in the CSU Bachelor of Oral Health course please visit the Charles Sturt Universityfor further information

 Further post graduate study opportunities exist in the fields of oral health and public health.